 **Keep an eye out for bugs and birds.
 Warm days tend to encourage wildlife to feast on your veggies.
 If you are netting fruits and vegetables, choose a wildlife-friendly netting system so birds don’t get their wings tangled.

-**Blight can be an issue when the weather is humid – keep earthing up your potatoes or use a Bordeaux mix to prevent outbreaks of blight.
+**Blight can be an issue when the weather is humid – keep earthing up your potatoes or use an organic product to prevent outbreaks of blight.
 If plants have already been affected, pull them up and burn.
 Don’t let them infect other plants.

 **It may be worth sowing a few fast growing veggies now; radishes and mixed salad leaves tend to come up very quickly, and they’re also great crops for children to grow.

 **Create a small patch of garden for the children – they’ll have fun while learning about food and how to grow it!
 Choose fast growing crops though to keep them interested.

 **Tidy up strawberry beds, removing any runners or diseased plants.